rrigato/architecture/refactoring/second_edition.md

 - split phase = when you have two independent calculations populating the same object, turn them into separate functions so you can easily modify the independent calculations without side effects

+# encapsulation_ch7
+- making updates on dicts/JS object visible and gathered ina single place is key to encapsulation
+- Bias towards providing unnecessary copys of collections as opposed to having to debug errors from unexpected dict/js object modifications

+- extract calculation behavior into a function to make sure you are not duplicating across a code base